 The vast majority of people want to receive texts from businesses and communicate with businesses in that way.
 But there are some things you need to look out for to make your texting strategy the best it can possibly be.
-Here are 8 types of texts no one wants to deal with.
+Here are 8 examples of business texts to avoid sending to your leads and customers.

 Hi [First Name]